go-outside-labs/decentralized-protocols-research/consensus_protocols/README.md

 - zk-rollups from starkware
 - not a zkevm
 - used the cairo language
+- has recently open-souced their STARK prover

 ##### polygon zkevm
 - part of polygon 2.0, an ecosystem of zk-rollups
 - converting polygon pos into a zk-validum
+- has their prover open-sourced

 #### linea
 - another recent zkevm from consensys